hyperledger-labs/zeto/README.md

 Using ZKPs as validity proofs, each participant can independently submit transactions to the smart contract directly.
 As long as the participant is able to produce a valid proof, the transaction will be successfully verified and allowed to go through.

-This project will host multiple ZKP circuits to support various privacy levels with Confidential UTXO, as listed below.
+This project will host multiple ZKP circuits to support various privacy levels with Zeto, as listed below.

 Performing key pair operations, such as deriving the public key from the private key, in the ZKP circuit requires using ZKP-friendly curves, for which we picked Babyjubjub instead of the regular Ethereum curve (secp256k1).